Doctor of Health Science: Background

 In Europe and Australia, the degree is awarded after completion of two to three years of coursework and research beyond the master's degree.
 Like its European counterparts, an individual typically has to complete three to four years of study beyond the master's degree.
 In order to be accepted into the program, a person must possess a master's degree from a regionally accredited United States university, and have prior health care experience.
 In addition to completing two to four years of intensive course work, candidates must typically complete an applied research project or dissertation.

 Comparison

 A majority of DHSc programs have been compared in course content to the Doctor of Public Health (DrPH), Doctor of Health Administration (DHA), Doctor of Science (ScD), and the Doctor of Philosophy in Health Science (PhD) degrees, but often distinguishes itself from these degrees in focus and scholarship requirements.
-Furthermore, Master's credential health professionals (e.g., Occupational Therapist, Physical Therapist, Recreational Therapy, Physician Associate, Pathologists' assistant, Public Health, Radiographer, Respiratory Therapist, Speech and language therapist, Health Education Specialist (CHES/MCHES), advanced practice clinicians/diagnosticians with master's degrees, as well as mid- and executive-level healthcare administrators and educators, and public health professionals) are drawn to the DHSc credential in an effort to advance their careers toward top executive echelons and academic appointments.
+Furthermore, Master's credential health professionals (e.g., Occupational Therapist, Physical Therapist, Recreational Therapy, Physician Associate, Pathologists' assistant, Public Health, Radiographer, Respiratory Therapist, Speech and language therapist, [behavior analyst]Health Education Specialist (CHES/MCHES), advanced practice clinicians/diagnosticians with master's degrees, as well as mid- and executive-level healthcare administrators and educators, and public health professionals) are drawn to the DHSc credential in an effort to advance their careers toward top executive echelons and academic appointments.

-For those interested in pursuing academic teaching roles in higher education, it may be beneficial to choose a DHSc program that includes a dissertation or a substantial doctoral research project.
-It's also a good idea to carefully evaluate the quality of programs, as there can be considerable differences in academic rigor and final project requirements.
-Ensuring the curriculum and credit hour expectations align with the standards of other doctoral-level programs can help you make a more informed and confident decision.